-My last hurried note told you of our Washington D.C. posting and that is all.
+Hello again.
+We are in Washington D.C.
 After Hood fled Tennessee we were put on boats and transported north to Paducah and on to Cincinnati.
-It was good to touch Ohio soil again, but soon trains took us to Washington.
-We are camped at Annapolis and the whole 23rd Army is reassembled in the area.
-They say we are headed for North Carolina to join with Sherman to end this fighting.
+It was good to touch Ohio soil again, but soon trains took us on to the Potomac River and Washington.
+As I write we are camped at Annapolis and the whole 23rd Army is reassembled in the area.
+They say we are headed for North Carolina to join with General Sherman to end this war.
 I am now with the 2nd Division 3rd Brigade and our commander is Gen. Cooper…………..

 February 23, 1865

-Arrived Wilmington today on ships mine being a captured rebel one named Atlanta.
-My old commander, Strickland, has captured this city recently and cut off Lee’s supply line.
-We are joining the center wing of Sherman’s boys and we are happy to have Silas Strickland back to lead us*.
+Arrived near Wilmington today aboard ships, mine being a captured rebel named the Atlanta.
+My old commander, Silas Strickland, has captured this city recently and cut off Lee’s supply lines.
+We will soon depart north to join the center wing of Sherman’s boys and we are happy to have Strickland back to lead us.